 When it comes to #Narcissism, most individuals who have any level of #NPD (or “Narcissistic Personality Disorder”) do not have an emotional IQ much older than the age of 6.
-If they are a malignant narcissist or a #narcopath, one can also expect a dangerous level of cleverness to their personality (but with the irrationality of a toddler) when having to deal with them intellectually speaking or emotionally.
+If they are a malignant narcissist or a #narcopath, one can also expect a dangerous level of cleverness to their personality (but with the irrationality of a toddler) when having to deal with them intellectually speaking or in any emotional sense.

 The Atlantic reports, “The notion that people smarts might help you succeed got a boost a quarter century ago, when the phrase “emotional intelligence”, or EI, entered the mainstream.”
 Since the phrase officially made its way into both pop culture and academic fields back in 1990 following the release of a widely read study , the term was popularized by Daniel Goleman’s 1995 book .